Spirent/cloudsure/documentation/Node Contention - CNF_K8S_LS_NODE.md

     The duration in seconds that the impairment runs for.

 - **CPU Impairment Parameters**
-    The CPU resources on the Kubernetes node are depleted as a result of this experiment.
-The experiment tries to validate the robustness of applications whose replicas may be evicted due to nodes becoming unschedulable (Not Ready) due to a lack of CPU resources.
+    The CPU resources on the Kubernetes node are depleted as a result of this Test.
+The test tries to validate the robustness of applications whose replicas may be evicted due to nodes becoming unschedulable (Not Ready) due to a lack of CPU resources.

     - **Node CPU HOG Impairment**: ON/OFF
     - **Node CPU Core**: Number of CPU Cores to consume per node
     - **PU Load %**: Fixed CPU load to generate as a percent for a single core
 - **Memory Impairment Parameters**
-    The Memory resources on the Kubernetes node are depleted as a result of this experiment.
-The experiment tries to validate the robustness of applications whose replicas may be evicted due to nodes becoming unschedulable (Not Ready) due to a lack of Memory resources.
+    The Memory resources on the Kubernetes node are depleted as a result of this test.
+The test tries to validate the robustness of applications whose replicas may be evicted due to nodes becoming unschedulable (Not Ready) due to a lack of Memory resources.

     - **Node Memory Hog Impairment**: ON/OFF
     - **Read Threads**: Number of the read threads to perform read operations.
 Zero value disables read operations.